heseltime/heseltime.github.io/pages/wolfram.md

 **The number of slices grow pretty much exponentially with n cuts and their exact number is expressed by the formula $ n^2/2 + n/2 + 1 $** which is just ... really neat.

-Though these kind of problems are fun and get to have serious applications too, I am sure and I know, for example in (quantum, e.g.) physics, I abandoned this exercise class somewhat, perhaps for revisiting sometime in the future, to focus on the [thesis project](#theorema-et-al) and consulting work for Wolfram Research, detailed on this page.
+Though these kind of problems are fun and get to have serious applications too, I am sure and I know, for example in (quantum, e.g.) physics, I abandoned this extracurricular exercise class somewhat, perhaps for revisiting sometime in the future, to focus on the [thesis project](#theorema-et-al) and consulting work for Wolfram Research, detailed on this page.

 _A note on Math Software:_ Somehow, this is what my thesis project is about to me, and I think this aligns with what is being done at RISC - using WL as a language to express Math in software.
 To me right now, this turns on how math objects, expressions, are represented in WL.
 I contrast this with the Object Oriented (OO) paradigm, fields and methods and so on, where the functional aspect of a Math expression justifies the "symbolic" expression structure $ Function[FunctionalObject[SymbolicExpression[AllTheSame[]]]] $ - evaluation is structure here, data structure is function.
 This gets into the Functional paradigm.
 [See below](#theorema-et-al) for the bridging work I am interested in, in this paradigms sense.